GordoC/SmartStockPortfolio/README.md

 - As a user, I want to be able to see the profit/loss each stock in my portfolio is at
 - As a user, I want to be able to see the total profit/loss I am at in my portfolio
 - As a user, I want to be able to edit each stock in my portfolio manually
-- As a user, when I select the quit option, I want to be reminded to save my to-do list to file and have the option to do so or not.
+- As a user, when I select the quit option, I want to be reminded to save my portfolio to a file and have the option to do so or not.
 - As a user, I want to be able to save my portfolio to a file
 - As a user, I want to be able to load my portfolio from a file